 The researchers found that mouse subjects treated with linalool “showed improved learning and spatial memory and greater risk assessment behavior.”
 The study identified reductions in brain inflammation that resulted from linalool treatment and concluded that “linalool reverses the histopathological hallmarks of [Alzheimer’s] disease and restores cognitive and emotional functions via an anti-inflammatory effect.”

-The terpenes involved in the Blue Zkittlez solvent-free blend from Extract Consultants synergistically mingle to deliver a detailed range of medicinal benefits.
+The terpenes involved in the solvent-free Blue Zkittlez Terpene Blend from Extract Consultants synergistically mingle to deliver a detailed range of medicinal benefits.
 In concert, they provide an inviting aroma that is both earthy and sweet, with undertones of fresh, tart citrus.

 The medicinal value of this terpene blend covers disease states such as Alzheimer’s, cancer, epilepsy, arthritis, PTSD, fibromyalgia, social anxiety, depression, and any disease or condition involving pain.
 These terpenes have been found to provide antioxidant, anti-inflammatory, antibiotic, antimicrobial, and antifungal properties.